awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 The server or VM is now a managed instance\.
 These instances are now identified with the prefix "mi\-"\.
 You can view managed instances on the **Managed Instances** page in the Systems Manager console, by using the AWS CLI command [describe\-instance\-information](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-instance-information.html), or by using the API command [DescribeInstancePatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeInstancePatches.html)\.

-**Note**
+## Deregister and reregister a managed instance<a name="systems-manager-install-managed-win-deregister-reregister"></a>

 You can deregister a managed instance by calling the [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html) API action from either the AWS CLI or Tools for Windows PowerShell\.
 Here's an example CLI command:

 ```
 aws ssm deregister-managed-instance --instance-id "mi-1234567890"
 ```

+You can reregister a managed instance after you deregistered it\.
+Use the following procedure to reregister a managed instance\.
+After you complete the procedure, your managed instance reappears in the list of managed instances\.

+**To reregister a managed instance on a Windows hybrid machine**

+1. Connect to your instance\.

+1. Search the `C:\ProgramData\Package Cache\` directory for `AmazonSSMAgentSetup.exe`\.

+1. Run the file\.

+1. Choose the option to uninstall SSM Agent\.

+1. Repeat the procedure in this topic to install SSM Agent\.